Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 In Radiant Silvergun, our heroes are powerless to stop the Stone-Like from wiping out human kind.
 The Creator robot creates clones of Buster and Reanna, but dies before he can warn them of the future.
 Thus, humanity is doomed to repeat the cycle, and will never learn the error of their ways.

-The ending of Uşas (for the MSX) involves the two protagonists placing the four jewels they painstakingly fought to obtain on the forehead of the statue of the titular goddess only for it to obliterate our protagonists with a nuclear explosion.
-In the Japanese version, it was explained as an artifact of an ancient civilisation and that it's switch was the jewels.
+The ending of The Treasure of Usas (for the MSX) involves the two protagonists placing the four jewels they painstakingly fought to obtain on the forehead of the statue of the titular goddess only for it to obliterate our protagonists with a giant explosion.
+In the Japanese version, it was explained as being the fuse for a nuclear bomb built by an ancient civilisation, and that it's switch was the jewels.
 There is no such explaination in the PAL version.

 In stark contrast to the rest of the Suikoden series' normal endings, the normal ending for Suikoden 2 ends with Riou losing everything he ever cared for (his hometown, his sister and his best friend, the latter by his own hand), all his victories rendered hollow, and forced into a position he never asked for nor wanted as a figurehead ruler.
 The game ends with the not so subtle implication that Riou becomes a broken, bitter man whose status will likely be taken advantage of by ambitious advisers and generals...after all, what point was there to stop Luca and the Beast Rune, if in the end you become far worse off than you were before?